VFPX/Win32API/libraries/wininet/DetectAutoProxyUrl.md

 ## Comments:
 DetectAutoProxyUrl is called to identify a location (WPAD) from which to obtain the auto-config script.
-WPAD stands for <Em>Web Proxy Auto-Discovery</Em>.
+WPAD stands for *Web Proxy Auto-Discovery*.

 ***